Ngāruawāhia: 19th century

+Waikato chief Pōtatau Te Wherowhero was crowned the first Māori king at Ngāruawāhia in 1858 and settled there beside the very confluence of the Waikato and Waipā rivers.

-When Rangiriri pā was taken by General Cameron after a white flag of truce was flown, Cameron informed Māori that Governor Grey would only come to talk peace if his forces were allowed to enter Ngāruawāhia unopposed.
+When Rangiriri pā was taken by General Cameron during the invasion of the Waikato after a white flag of truce was flown, Cameron informed Māori that Governor Grey would only come to talk peace if his forces were allowed to enter Ngāruawāhia unopposed.
 Cameron entered a deserted Ngāruawāhia on 8 December 1863, but Grey never came to talk peace.
-Despite Māori protest, sales of confiscated land went ahead in 1864, shortly after the invasion.
-During the 19th century, Ngāruawāhia was named Queenstown and then Newcastle.
-However, the town returned to the original name in 1878.
+Despite Māori protest, sales of confiscated land and settlement by Europeans went ahead in 1864, shortly after the invasion, and Ngāruawāhia was renamed "Queenstown".
+It was renamed again, to "Newcastle", in 1870.
+The town returned to the original name in 1878.

+Hopuhopu is 5 km north of Ngāruawāhia.
+From 1853 Hopuhopu had a boys' mission school, which lost most of its pupils in 1862 and, by 1863, was reported as in disrepair.
+The mission house burnt down in 1886.

 20th century

 A 100 hp gas power station was built in Herschell St in 1913 by the Town Board for lighting.
 It used Glen Massey coal, which was converted to gas in a Cambridge Patent Gas Producer (many were used about this time in Australasia) and used to drive a 2-cylinder gas engine.
 It closed in 1924.
 Much of the machinery was removed in 1950 and from 1954 the building was used as a scout hall.